UMM-CSci-3601-S18/iteration-4-readme-md/KNOWNISSUES.md

 # Sunshine Journal --- List of Known Issues

-- The home button in the navbar is locked to the upper left corner of the screen so it can still appear when the user scrolls down on the page
+- The home button in the nav-bar is locked to the upper left corner of the screen so it can still appear when the user scrolls down on the page